stenzek/duckstation/README.md

  - Go to https://github.com/stenzek/duckstation/releases/tag/latest, and download either `duckstation-qt-x64.AppImage` or `duckstation-nogui-x64.AppImage` for your desired frontend.
  - Run `chmod a+x` on the downloaded AppImage -- following this step, the AppImage can be run like a typical executable.
  - Optionally use a program such as [appimaged](https://github.com/AppImage/appimaged) or [AppImageLauncher](https://github.com/TheAssassin/AppImageLauncher) for desktop integration.
 [AppImageUpdate](https://github.com/AppImage/AppImageUpdate) can be used alongside appimaged to easily update your DuckStation AppImage.

+#### [Unofficial] Flatpak

+No support for the flatpak package will be provided, any emulator issues must be verified with the AppImage or a source build before being reported.

+Flatpak issues can be reported at https://github.com/flathub/org.duckstation.DuckStation/issues.

+Follow the instructions at https://github.com/flathub/org.duckstation.DuckStation

 ### macOS